 International students must meet earlier deadlines as set by the Office of International Student Services.
+The Office of International Student Services may be reached at iss@swbts.edu or (817) 921-8520.

-The Master of Theology consists of a 24-25 hour non-thesis or thesis track curriculum.
+The Master of Theology consists of a 24-25 hour (non-Thesis track) or a 24-25 hour (Thesis track) curriculum.